AdamLaurie/mphidflash/README.txt

 USB HID-Bootloader and downloading new firmware. mphidflash supports Linux, Mac OS X (Leopard and later), and Windows.

+Supports Microchip USB HID Bootloader for PIC16, PIC18, PIC24 distributed in the Microchip USB Library for Application, and ports to the PIC32 such as for the UBW32 (Ultimate Bit Whacker 32).
+The default USB Vendor Identity (VID) is 0x04D8 and Product Identity (PID) 0x003C.

+Note that 'mphidflash' does NOT support the Microchip PIC32 HID Bootloader distributed in the Microchip MPLAB Harmony, and previously in source code accompanying Application Note AN1388.
+Neither does 'mphidflash' support the Bootloader in the Microchip PICDEM FS-USB demonstration application.
+The communication protocol in these products is very different, and unfortunately the PIC32 HID Bootloader uses the same default USB Product Id as the supported HID Bootloader.
+If used in error either 'mphidflash' or the development board may freeze or indicate an error.

 The 'mphidflash' project is hosted at https://github.com/ApertureLabsLtd/mphidflash (migrated from http://code.google.com/p/mphidflash/)